โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 Managed Lifecycle

-The runtime manages app lifecycle: start, stop, and supervise apps automatically.
-Permissions and hardware access are controlled per app, just like Android.
+The runtime manages app lifecycle: start, stop, supervise apps automatically, with granular permissions.

 Talk to your device like an API